t3l3machus/hoaxshell/README.md

 ```
 sudo python3 hoaxshell.py -s <your_ip>
 ```
-hoaxshell will generate the powershell payload automatically base64 encoded for you to copy and inject on the victim.
+hoaxshell will generate the PowerShell payload automatically base64 encoded for you to copy and inject on the victim.
 If you need the payload raw, execute the "rawpayload" prompt command.
-After the payload has been executed on the victim, you'll be able to run powershell commands against it.
+After the payload has been executed on the victim, you'll be able to run PowerShell commands against it.

 #### Encrypted shell session (https):
 ```